The 8 Great Bodhisattvas and the 8 Great Qualities of Buddha; 8 Great Mantras and Why We Need These Qualities

 All of them, together with at total of twenty-five, appear in the Sūtra on Ten Methods of Rebirth in Amitābha Buddha’s Land (十往生阿彌陀佛國經).

-- Samantabhadra — embodies the aspirations of Buddha and the practice of prayers and offerings.
+• Samantabhadra — embodies the conduct of Buddha and the practice of prayers and offerings.

-- Sarvanivarana-Vishkambhin — embodies Buddha’s qualities and thereby purifies obstructions
+• Sarvanivarana-Vishkambhin — embodies Buddha’s practices and qualities, and in this way purifies obstructions

 Eight Bodhisattvas embody Eight Qualities of Buddha